 If the UE detects the DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI and a transport block in a corresponding PDSCH within the window, the UE passes the transport block to higher layers.
+For operation with shared spectrum channel access, if the UE detects the DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI and a transport block in a corresponding PDSCH within the window and LSBs of SFN field in DCI format 1_0 indicating same LSBs of SFN where PRACH is transmitted, the UE passes the transport block to higher layers.
 The higher layers parse the transport block for a random access preamble identity (RAPID) associated with the PRACH transmission.
 If the higher layers identify the RAPID in RAR message(s) of the transport block, the higher layers indicate an uplink grant to the physical layer.
 This is referred to as random access response (RAR) UL grant in the physical layer.